-For businesses in these sectors which are planning to embark on a digital transformation effort, this makes the ERP software an ideal first step to take.
+For businesses in these sectors planning to embark on a digital transformation effort, the ERP software is an ideal first step.

-For example, if your business is a wholesaler, click the image below to learn how you can leverage a digital solution like SAP Business One to drive business performance.
+For example, if your business is a wholesaler, click the image below to learn how to leverage a digital solution like SAP Business One to drive business performance.

-SAP Business One began life as an on-premise solution, and many customers of the ERP software are still using it as such, implemented on physical servers within their own office premises.
+SAP Business One began life as an on-premise solution.
+Many customers of the ERP software are still using it as such, and the software is implemented on physical servers within their office premises.

-Therefore, if you’re not interested in a cloud implementation and would rather house your ERP software within your own offices, Business One is certainly a viable choice for you.
+Therefore, if you’re not interested in cloud implementation and would rather house your ERP software within your own offices, Business One is certainly a viable choice.

-In fact, SAP has invested significantly in making SAP Business One not just viable, but also powerful as a cloud-based ERP.
+SAP has invested significantly in making SAP Business One viable and powerful as a cloud-based ERP.

-This is especially true with SAP Business One Version 10 – the latest update for the ERP software – with the introduction of the native Web Client, as well as the SAP Fiori layout.
+This is especially true with SAP Business One Version 10 – the latest update for the ERP software – with the introduction of the native Web Client and the SAP Fiori layout.

-While this would require hosting it on SAP HANA to make that possible, this means you can enjoy the robust features and functionalities of an SAP solution on the cloud.
+While this would require hosting it on SAP HANA to make that possible, you can enjoy the robust features and functions of an SAP solution on the cloud.

 If you'd like a solution brief for the cloud-hosted version of SAP Business One, you can download it by clicking on the image below.

-If your business has unique, industry-specific needs that aren’t addressed by the core features of an ERP software, you’ll be glad to know that SAP Business One has long had a reputation as a highly adaptable and flexible ERP software.
+Does your business have unique, industry-specific needs that aren’t addressed by the core features of ERP software?
+If so, you’ll be glad to know that SAP Business One has long had a reputation as a highly adaptable and flexible ERP software.

-Thanks to the fact that it’s always had strong application programme interfaces (APIs), it’s easy for developers to build extensions and add-ons that integrates with Business One, and enhances its capabilities.
+Thanks to the fact that it has always had strong application programme interfaces (APIs), it’s easy for developers to build extensions and add-ons that integrate with Business One’s modules and enhance its capabilities.

-SAP has also developed a vast partner ecosystem of system integrators and value-added resellers (VARs) for Business One over the years.
+Over the years, SAP has also developed a vast partner ecosystem of system integrators and value-added resellers (VARs) for Business One.

-As a result, these partners have developed more than 400 add-ons that extends the capabilities of Business One with functionalities that address these industry-specific needs.
+As a result, these partners have developed more than 400 add-ons that extend the capabilities of Business One with functions that address these industry-specific needs.

 As such, if the extensibility of a solution is a major requirement for your business, it’s hard to find a competing product that beats SAP Business One in that regard.